-There is no perfect time to get married or have children, but when men follow through with both, it changes their lives forever.
-Likewise, when men opt out of becoming husbands and fathers, it can send their lives on a vastly different trajectory.
-But life-long bachelors aren’t (all) video game lovers with commitment phobias and intimacy issues like the movies might have you believe.
-New research shows that single men lead healthy fulfilling lives that are full of friends, sensitivity, and resilience — something that flies in the face of research that holds up marriage and family as the healthiest option for men.
-The following studies explain exactly what these eternal bachelors are in for.
+There is no perfect time to get married or to have kids, but when men follow through with both, it changes their lives forever.
+And conversely, men who never marry or have families are launched on a vastly different life trajectory.
+But life-long bachelors aren’t (all) video game lovers with commitment phobias and intimacy issues, as the movies might have you believe.
+New research shows that single men lead healthy fulfilling lives that are full of friends, sensitivity, and resilience — something that flies in the face of research that holds up marriage and family as the best and healthiest life destination for men.
+According to recent scientific studies, eternal bachelors may gain strength from solitude, and have more extensive social networks and a deeper connection to work — but they’re differently vulnerable to some of life’s travails too.